LaurinSchlaupitz/StudienarbeitMultiCloud/README.md

 # DevOps Multi-Cloud Prototype

-A hands-on exploration of DevOps strategies for provisioning and operating applications across multiple public clouds in a cloud-agnostic way.
+A hands-on exploration of DevOps practics for provisioning and operating applications across multiple public clouds in a cloud-agnostic way.

 ## Motivation